Proton Pump Inhibitor lawsuit | Omeprazole lawsuit

 How do proton pump inhibitors work?
 These drugs work by inhibiting the stomach function that can cause heartburn and acid reflux.
 The stomach has many pumps that produce acid.
 These acids can travel up to the esophagus when the lower esophageal sphincter relaxes.
 When they do, it can create heartburn or other acid reflux.
 When these medications are taken, they act on the pumps that create the stomach acid.
 Their effectiveness comes when the agents in the medication binds to the proton pumps in the stomach.
 This has the effect of blocking some acid, preventing it from being created.
 The reduction of stomach acid relieves heartburn since the excess of stomach acid goes away.

-What criteria do Proton Pump Inhibitor lawsuit law firms use to determine what is a good Proton Pump Inhibitor lawsuit?
+What criteria do PPI lawsuit law firms use to determine what is a good Proton Pump Inhibitor lawsuit?

 - The victim has ingested at least one Proton Pump Inhibitor (PPI) such as : Prilosec, Nexium, Dexilant, Prevacid, Aviphex or Protonix.*

-Even if you do not meet these criteria, you still may be able to file a PPI lawsuit so you should contact a Proton Pump Inhibitor lawsuit law firm.
+- Even if you do not meet these criteria, you still may be able to file a PPI lawsuit / omeprazole lawsuit, so you should contact a Proton Pump Inhibitor lawsuit law firm.

-No there is no omeprazole class action lawsuit at this time.
+No. There is no omeprazole class action lawsuit at this time.
 However, victims may still file an Omeprazole lawsuit.

 While these medications had long been regarded to be safe, recently, there has been mounting evidence that they can cause side effects.
 Previously, the side effects were believed to be minor complications such as headaches, constipation and flatulence.
 However, it is not alleged that the difficulties associated with these medications can be more severe.
 Recent research has stated that protein pump inhibitors can cause more severe issues such as dementia, heart attacks and kidney disease.
 Many of these Nexium side effects can occur when the medication is taken as a long-term solution as opposed to short-term usage.